-Join us on September 14 in Eisenhauer Park at the Scarlett Oak as we celebrate leadership and honor brain injury survivor’s whose stories of determination and perseverance have inspired us all.
+Join us on September 14 in Eisenhower Park at the Scarlett Oak as we celebrate leadership and honor brain injury survivor’s whose stories of determination and perseverance have inspired us all.

 March On for Brain Injury supports the vital programs and services that the Brain Injury Association of New York State provides to those impacted by brain injury across the state.